 The process for changing the configuration of a particular instance is to change the pipeline stage configuration.
 In any case, defining pipelines as code is a good idea.
 But when the pipeline also defines aspects of the environments, the case for this is even stronger, as it ensures infrastructure configuration is fully visible, traceable, and repeatable.

 As an example, a stack that is used to create a web server cluster may have different values for the sizing of the cluster in different environments:

 The pipeline job configuration could specify the command line for running the stack management tool, passing the parameter values on the commandline.
 This essentially implements the command-line parameter pattern.

 This pattern could also be used in conjunction with the stack instance configuration file pattern, passing the path to the relevant configuration file to the stack management tool on its command line.

-Or, the pipeline job could pass an instance_id value to the stack management tool, or to the orchestration tool, that is then used to look up the needed parameter values for the instance in a parameter registry.
+Or, the pipeline job could pass an environment_id value to the stack management tool, or to a wrapper script, that is then used to look up the needed parameter values for the instance in a parameter registry.

 Generally speaking, these later approaches are preferable, because it keeps the pipeline configuration from becoming overly complicated.